ClementNerma/Rave/README.md

 **Please note this language is not finished yet ; some features could be added, modified or removed at anytime.
 Be careful about this.**

+## Contribute

+You can contribute by [submitting bugs](https://github.com/SilverNight/issues) and helping me tracking them or by [proposing some improvements](https://github.com/SilverNight/issues) for the language.

+You can also [contact me by e-mail](mailto:clement.nerma@gmail.com) if you want to talk about something not covered here or for major changes to the language/compiler/doc.

 ## License

 This project is released under the [Apache 2.0 license](LICENSE.md) terms.